Athletic girl exercising outside in the heat and sun

 An added caution for parents

-Dr. Trivedi warns that for children, their bodies can’t adapt to high temperatures as well as adult’s bodies can, so they will reach these final, dangerous stages of heat illness much faster than adults — in fact, in a matter of minutes.
+Dr. Trivedi warns that children’s bodies can’t adapt to high temperatures as well as adults can, so they will reach these final, dangerous stages of heat illness much faster than adults — in fact, in a matter of minutes.
 That’s why you should never leave a child or pet in a car, even when it doesn’t feel that warm outside.

 “When the outside temperature is 93 degrees, inside of a car can reach 125 degrees in just 20 minutes,” he says.
 “Heat illness in children will develop very quickly and then progress very rapidly to heat stroke.
 Various organs can start to fail, causing severe illness, permanent disability, or even death.”